Related guidance:

 • type 1 diabetes or other autoimmune diseases, or

-• Consider tests for thyroid dysfunction for adults, children and young people with depression or unexplained anxiety.
+• new-onset atrial fibrillation. - Consider tests for thyroid dysfunction for adults, children and young people with depression or unexplained anxiety.

 Tests when thyroid dysfunction is suspected